 Elemental mercury is converted to a more toxic organic form through the process of methylation, which occurs primarily in wet areas such as estuaries, mangroves, and other wetland habitats.
 Variations in MeHg concentrations may occur in the food web depending on the sensitivity of the ecosystem to mercury input.

-Hotspot mapping helps us identify and track areas of concern.
-If you are interested in joining the global mercury hotspot mapping effort, please consider the following steps:
+Ecosystem sensitivity mapping helps us identify and track areas of concern.
+If you are interested in joining the global ecosystem sensitivity mapping effort, please consider the following steps:

 1) Contact BRI.
 We will provide guidance and protocols on all aspects of the process.